 Applicants living in Canada who have completed high school leaving certificates in a foreign country may have an evaluation done by SRAM for an additional $50.00 with the application or beforehand by contacting the Ministère des Relations avec les citoyens et de l’immigration at 514-864-9191 or visit their website at http://www.immigration-quebec.gouv.qc.ca/fr/index.php.

 Language test are required for the vast majority of international students.
-The test to be passed is the Test of English as a Foreign Language (TOEFL).
+The test to be passed is the Test of English as a Foreign Language (TOEFL), the IBT or PBT version.
 The minimum acceptable score for this test is 80 Internet-based or 213 computer-based or 550 paper-based.
 If the paper-based test is done, then the Test of Written English (T.W.C.) is also recommended.
 A minimum score of 4.5 is expected.
 For information regarding these tests, visit http://www.toefl.org

-The International English Language Testing System (IELTS) results are also accepted with a band score of 6.5 or better.
+The Academic version of the International English Language Testing System (IELTS) results are also accepted with a band score of 6.5 or better.
 Information on IELTS is available at www.ielts.org.